Streetcar Feasibility Study

 Streetcars have the potential to be both important components of the transit system in Saint Paul, and powerful catalysts for economic development in the city.
 Where might it make sense to construct streetcar lines?
 How best could a network of streetcars serve the residents and businesses of Saint Paul, and which routes should be the first to be developed?
 The Saint Paul Streetcar Feasibility Study strives to answer these questions.

 What are streetcars all about?
-Streetcar 101.
+See our Streetcar 101 presentation.

 What are the goals of the study?